 Yap Monarch by Jon Hornbuckle.

-	White-tailed Tropicbird, White Tern, Little Pied Cormorant, Rufous Night Heron, Yellow Bittern, Pacific Reef Egret, Buff-banded Rail, Pacific Golden Plover, Grey-tailed Tattler, Black-naped, Bridled and Great Crested Terns, Black and Brown Noddies, Collared Kingfisher, White-breasted Woodswallow and Rufous Fantail.
-Also a chance of Great Frigatebird, Tropical (Audubon's) Shearwater and White-browed Crake.
+Red-tailed and White-tailed Tropicbirds, Brown and Red-footed Boobies, Little Pied Cormorant, Rufous Night Heron, Yellow Bittern, Pacific Reef Egret, Buff-banded Rail, Slaty-legged and White-browed Crakes, Pacific Golden Plover, Grey-tailed and Wandering Tattlers, Black-naped, Bridled, Crested and White Terns, Black and Brown Noddies, Collared Kingfisher, White-breasted Woodswallow, Rufous Fantail and Blue-faced Parrotfinch.
+Also a chance of Nicobar Pigeon.

 Reptiles, Amphibians and Fish

 One of the best places in the world to snorkel or scuba-dive with Manta Rays is the feeding area and cleaning station in the M’il Channel on Yap.
 Numerous colourful coral reef fish occur around both island groups, with over 1500 fish species recorded from Palau alone, many of which frequent the wrecks left after World War II.

 The remarkable 'Jellyfish Lake', where it is possible to swim amongst thousands of melon-sized stingless jellyfish, is on Palau.
 Some people have estimated that there may be 20 million jellyfish in the lake.
 They follow sunlight and by mid-afternoon usually concentrate at the western end of the lake.